Remote Only Implementation Guide

 Build course community early.
 Give students an opportunity to introduce themselves (through Zoom, or Sakai discussion forums) and model your own introduction, sharing your goals and enthusiasm for the class.
 Ask students to briefly introduce themselves during small group activities.

+Check in regularly with students.
 Students at risk of performing poorly in face-to-face courses often struggle even more in online environments when courses lack sufficient structure.
 Use periodic, formative assessments to understand how students are progressing, and consider targeted outreach strategies for students who may be struggling to meet expectations.
 You could invite students to office hours, encourage them to consult with their advisor, or refer them to student success resources at keeplearning.unc.edu.

+Make your course Sakai site easy to use.
 Present all your course materials, assignments, and assessments in a way that is consistent, and easy for students to navigate.
 Many online courses include a “Start Here” page or a “Course Tour” to familiarize students with the structure and tools used in the course.
 Consider using the Lessons tool in Sakai to provide additional structure for course materials, learning activities, and assignments.

 Mix your methods.
 You can incorporate both synchronous and asynchronous elements into your remote class.
 For example, you may choose to record some lecture segments ahead each week and also have some opportunities to interact with students synchronously in Zoom sessions.
 Record all class sessions for students who may not be able to access live meetings and for later review by all students.

-and provide opportunities for student participation wherever possible.
+Incorporate active learning and provide opportunities for student participation wherever possible.
 Many examples of active learning techniques for remote instruction are available through the CFE and this website.

-that effectively support your learning objectives.
+Focus on a small number of instructional technology tools that effectively support your learning objectives.
 You don’t need to use every application feature at all times!
 If you using something other than a campus-supported technology, be sure that you and your students are clear about who to contact in case you experience problems.

 Promote academic integrity.
 Refer to the Honor Code in your syllabus and before exams and quizzes.
 Consider using alternative exam formats (e.g. open book) or designing exams in Sakai to make cheating more difficult.
 Spend some time with the Office of Student Conduct’s suggestions for discouraging academic dishonesty.
 The University is currently exploring proctoring solutions for administering remote assessments.